Robert L. Longanecker | Okanogan Valley Gazette-Tribune

 He leaves behind the light of his life, daughter, Dani of Sacramento, California; well-loved step-sons, Sky of Seattle and Ryan of Seward, Alaska; his beloved wife, Laurie of Hansville, Washington and sisters, Bonnie and Joyce, as well as many more that dearly loved him.

-Services will be held at the family home on August 14, 2020 at 3 p.m. with inurnment at 12:30 p.m.
-There will also be a memorial at 1:30 p.m. at the Ellisforde Church of the Brethren in Ellisforde, Washington on August 16, 2020.
+Services will be held at the family home on August 14, 2020 at 3 p.m.
+Inurnment will be August 16 at 12:30 p.m. at the Mountain View Cemetery in Ellisforde, Washington.
+A memorial will follow at 1:30 p.m. at the Ellisforde Church of the Brethren on August 16.